7 top tips for measuring and improving employee wellbeing

 Encourage people to be open about their mental health

 As well as improving dialogue, you need to provide access.
-While this can include access to counselling and therapy services as an employee benefit, it's also important that employees can access learning resources around mental health.
+This can include access to counselling and therapy services as an employee benefit.
+It's also important that employees can access learning resources around mental health.
 For example, new employees could be given an info pack containing information about common mental disorders, wellness advice, as well as website and contact information for mental health services.

 Help staff access mental health services